robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Reusing implementations

-^ When we’ve written a method in one class and we need that same behaviour in another, ideally we wouldn’t copy and paste the method into the new context.
-Instead, we’d extract the common code into a function or method somewhere we can call it from both of the points which need its behaviour.
-That’s what reusing implementations means.

 - Don’t Repeat Yourself (DRY)

-^ We call this “Don’t Repeat Yourself” or “DRY,” and at the core, it’s not much more complicated than that: we abstract bits of our programs, and package them up for reuse elsewhere.

 - functions, methods, classes, categories, etc. let us reuse implementations

 - subclasses inherit their superclass’ implementation

+^ When we’ve written a method in one class and we need that same behaviour in another, ideally we wouldn’t copy and paste the method into the new context.
+Instead, we’d extract the common code into a function or method, and then call it from both of the points which need its behaviour.
+That’s reusing implementations in a nutshell.

+^ We call this “Don’t Repeat Yourself” or “DRY,” and at the core, it’s not much more complicated than that: we abstract bits of our programs, and package them up for reuse elsewhere, whether in a function, a method, a class, a category, or whatever other means of abstraction our language provides us.

 ---